 In the context of this article, we split apart three different (but closely related) concepts:

-- Intranet information architecture or just information architecture: the structure and navigation of the intranet, as used by an employee to find information.
+- Navigation experience: the navigation of the intranet (and related capabilities such as search), used by an employee to find information.

-- SharePoint architecture: how the various components of SharePoint are used to meet business needs, including the use of communication sites, team sites and hub sites.
+- SharePoint site architecture (or just ‘site architecture’): how the various components of SharePoint are used to meet business needs, including the use of communication sites, team sites and hub sites.

 - M365 architecture or technical architecture: how the many technical details are configured “under the hood” of Microsoft 365.
 This is very much the domain of IT teams and specialist contractors.